bashpack-project/bashpack/README.md

 ```

 ### Switch between repository
-_To switch between repositories, you have to edit the "production" in /etc/bashpack/bashpack_config_\
+_To switch between repositories, you have to edit the "production" parameter in /etc/bashpack/bashpack_config_

 **main to unstable**
 ```javascript
 sudo sed -i 's/main/unstable/g' /etc/bashpack/bashpack_config \